St. Luke's General Hospital

 St. Luke's General Hospital (Ospidéal Ginearálta Naomh Lúcás) is a public hospital located in Kilkenny, County Kilkenny, Ireland.
-It is managed by Ireland East Hospital Group.
+It is 2 km north of the city centre, on the R693 road.
+The hospital is managed by Ireland East Hospital Group.

 History

 The hospital was opened as Kilkenny County Hospital on 18 December 1941.
 New facilities, including a new accident & emergency department, acute medical assessment unit, day services unit and education centre were completed in 2016.

 Services

 The hospital provides 285 beds, of which 228 are in-patient acute beds, while 12 are reserved for day cases.
 A further 45 beds are designated for in-patient psychiatric care.